daiviknema/cpp-cnn/README.md

 Next on the TODO list would be the implementation of softmax layer, max pooling layer and relu layer (in that order).

 Added gradient wrt filters check in the conv layer backward pass test.
 As expected, gradients are correct.
+I've also remembered that I need to add the update weights function in the dense layer, and write tests to check the updates.

+Added softmax layer and tests for forward and backward passes.